Reporting groups replace designated business groups. Learn how they function and how you can form one.

 - provide designated services to members of the elective reporting group who are business group members.

-However, services offered by business group members to any elective group members are still designated services, as are services offered between elective group members who are not in the same business group.
+However, services offered by business group members to any elective group members are still designated services, as are services offered between elective group members who aren't in the same business group.

 For example, all 3 members of a business group join an elective group consisting of 2 separate businesses.
 Services provided between the 3 members of the business group aren’t designated services.
 The services provided between the business group members and the elective group members can be designated services.